confluentinc/ksqldb-recipes/docs/internet-of-things/coalesce/index.md

 ---
 seo:
-  title: Coalesce Telemetry
+  title: Coalesce telemetry
-  description: This recipe demonstrates how to use ksqlDB to process telemetry for devices in Internet of Things (IoT) and set thresholds
+  description: This recipe demonstrates how to use ksqlDB to process telemetry for devices in the Internet of Things (IoT) and to set thresholds.
 ---

 # Coalesce Telemetry

-With Internet of Things (IoT), devices can emit a lot of telemetry, and it may be difficult to analyze that information to determine if something is "wrong".
+With the Internet of Things (IoT), devices can emit a lot of telemetry, and it may be difficult to analyze that information to determine if something is "wrong."
 This recipe shows you how to process and coalesce that telemetry using ksqlDB and flag devices that warrant more investigation.

-## Step-by-Step
+## Step by step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"